unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial15.md

  applying this method successfully.
 The more prior knowledge about the target distribution we can incorporate into the proposals, the faster will the chain converge to the equilibrium distribution.

-For more complicated use-cases of this method in image analysis , we refer the interested reader is referred to the paper by S. Schönborn et al. and references therein:
+For more complicated use-cases of this method in image analysis, the interested reader is referred to the paper by S. Schönborn et al. and references therein:

 * Schönborn, Sandro, et al. "Markov chain monte carlo for automated face image analysis."
 International Journal of Computer Vision 123.2 (2017): 160-183.